vimode/quizzical-app/README.md

 SubmitEvent - https://developer.mozilla.org/en-US/docs/Web/API/SubmitEvent/submitter // possibly a fix for handling two buttons/two seperate functions in one on onSubmit

-## Todo
+## TODO

 ### Basic

 - [x] Basic functionalty to fetch encoded data, decode it and save a new state object
-- [x] Quiz and quizQ logic for each Q to have indepedent state
+- [x] Quiz and quizQ logic for each Q to have independent state
   - [x] Only check answers onSubmit
   - [x] Reset quiz to start over (go to start screen)
 - [x] Seperate quiz and quizQ components
-- [ ] onSubmit highlight selected option as correct or incorrect accordinglly
+- [x] onSubmit highlight selected option as correct or incorrect accordinglly
-- [ ] Disable options/radio buttons on submit
+- [x] Disable options/radio buttons on submit
-- [ ] Style radio buttons and conditionally render label colors
+- [x] Style radio buttons and conditionally render label colors

 ### Styling

 - [x] Initiate and establish Styled components
 - [ ] Media Queries
-- [ ] Conditional styling of radio buttons
+- [x] Conditional styling of radio buttons

 ### Extra